PoTTall-Official/LoliLand-Universal/README.md

 </div>

 ## Why is it needed?
 Since 2022, LoliLand has started using the new Minecraft texture style (1.14.4+) in its unique modifications.
 But against this background, outdated textures from other modifications look bad, not logical and just strange.
 Our pack will fix this.
 ## Features
 All textures, including objects, blocks, entity, GUI, and others have been redrawn and adapted to the LoliLand project.
+## Addon's
+1. [BlackTheme](https://github.com/PoTTall-Official/LoliLand-Black) - Change white theme to black in AE2 and some vanilla GUI's.

 ## Credentials
 1. [Unity - theCyanideX](https://www.curseforge.com/minecraft/texture-packs/unity) - Legacy IC2 and GravitaionSuit textures;